jdirkx/OCR_Mailing_App_TheDECK/README.md

 # 📦 The DECK Mail Intake System

 > **This is a secure mail intake and delivery management platform built for The DECK株式会社.
+The base structure was created by [Matthew Nguyen](https://github.com/matthewnguyen1230), while [I](https://github.com/jdirkx) altered some workflows and implemented OCR (optical character recognition) to assign mail to clients automatically.

 > It enables staff to:**
 > - Upload and preview received mail
 > - Assign mail to registered clients